 (ii) appointed by the Trustees to be members of the Board of Directors on the nomination of a committee comprising the Chancellor, the Deputy Chancellor and the Vice-Chancellor.

-[Section 15A inserted by No. 8 of 2005 s.
+[Section 15A inserted: No. 8 of 2005 s.
 43.]

 15B.
 Functions of the Board of Directors